Tonymartos/projectzomboid-server-docker/README.md

 ### Based in [indifferentbroccoli repository](https://github.com/indifferentbroccoli/projectzomboid-server-docker)

-- This repository only modify .env and templates for ready build and run in your docker
+- This repository only modify .env and templates for the version game 41.78, ready, build and run in your docker

 ## Server Requirements